agarrharr/awesome-macos-screensavers/README.md

-# Mac Screensavers
+# Awesome Mac Screensavers

-A list of screensavers for Mac OS X.
+> A curated list of screensavers for Mac OS X.

+Inspired by the [awesome](https://github.com/sindresorhus/awesome) list thing.

 ## Free